-(1) Job order contracts shall be awarded through a competitive process using public requests for proposals.

-(2) The public body shall make an effort to solicit proposals from certified minority or certified woman-owned contractors to the extent permitted by the Washington state civil rights act, RCW 49.60.400.

-(3) The public body shall publish, at least once in a statewide publication and legal newspaper of general circulation published in every county in which the public works project is anticipated, a request for proposals for job order contracts and the availability and location of the request for proposal documents.
-The public body shall ensure that the request for proposal documents at a minimum includes:

-(a) A detailed description of the scope of the job order contract including performance, technical requirements and specifications, functional and operational elements, minimum and maximum work order amounts, duration of the contract, and options to extend the job order contract;

-(b) The reasons for using job order contracts;

-(c) A description of the qualifications required of the proposer;

-(d) The identity of the specific unit price book to be used;

-(e) The minimum contracted amount committed to the selected job order contractor;

-(f) A description of the process the public body will use to evaluate qualifications and proposals, including evaluation factors and the relative weight of factors.
+- (1) Job order contracts shall be awarded through a competitive process using public requests for proposals. - (2) The public body shall make an effort to solicit proposals from certified minority or certified woman-owned contractors to the extent permitted by the Washington state civil rights act, RCW 49.60.400. - (3) The public body shall publish, at least once in a statewide publication and legal newspaper of general circulation published in every county in which the public works project is anticipated, a request for proposals for job order contracts and the availability and location of the request for proposal documents.
+The public body shall ensure that the request for proposal documents at a minimum includes: - (a) A detailed description of the scope of the job order contract including performance, technical requirements and specifications, functional and operational elements, minimum and maximum work order amounts, duration of the contract, and options to extend the job order contract; - (b) The reasons for using job order contracts; - (c) A description of the qualifications required of the proposer; - (d) The identity of the specific unit price book to be used and a description of which elements shall be included in the coefficient as necessary to establish a firm fixed price on work orders to be awarded under the job order contract; - (e) The minimum contracted amount committed to the selected job order contractor: - (f) A description of the process the public body will use to evaluate qualifications and proposals, including evaluation factors and the relative weight of factors.
 The public body shall ensure that evaluation factors include, but are not limited to, proposal price the coefficient and the ability of the proposer to perform the job order contract.
-In evaluating the ability of the proposer to perform the job order contract, the public body may consider: The ability of the professional personnel who will work on the job order contract; past performance on similar contracts; ability to meet time and budget requirements; past performance on approved subcontractor inclusion plans; ability to provide a performance and payment bond for the job order contract; recent, current, and projected workloads of the proposer; location; and the concept of the proposal;

-(g) The form of the contract to be awarded;

-(h) The method for pricing renewals of or extensions to the job order contract;

-(i) A notice that the proposals are subject to RCW 39.10.470; and

-(j) Other relevant information relevant to the project.

-(4) A public body shall establish a committee to evaluate the proposals.
-After the committee has selected the most qualified finalists, the finalists shall submit final proposals, including sealed bids based upon the identified unit price book.
-Such bids may be in the form of coefficient markups from listed price book costs.
+In evaluating the ability of the proposer to perform the job order contract, the public body may consider: The ability of the professional personnel who will work on the job order contract; past performance on similar contracts; ability to meet time and budget requirements; past performance on approved subcontractor inclusion plans; ability to provide a performance and payment bond for the job order contract; recent, current, and projected workloads of the proposer; location; and the concept of the proposal; - (g) The form of the contract to be awarded; - (h) The method for pricing renewals of or extensions to the job order contract; - (i) A notice that the proposals are subject to RCW 39.10.470; and - (i) Other relevant information relevant to the project. - (4) A public body shall establish a committee to evaluate the proposals.
+After the committee has selected the most qualified finalists, the finalists shall submit a sealed bid including but not limited to coefficient(s) final proposals, including sealed bids based upon the identified unit price book.
+Such bids may be in the form of coefficient markups from adjustments to the listed unit price book costs.
 The public body shall award the contract to the firm submitting the highest scored final proposal using the evaluation factors and the relative weight of factors published in the public request for proposals and will notify the board of the award of the contract.